 Bishop Hill's blog has a brief but excellent summary (or here) of the most incriminating Climategate emails, and Dr. John Costella did a far more extensive analysis.
-Two of the most infamous emails are:
+Two of the most infamous email conversations are:

-2. The Phil Jones / Michael Mann / Ray Bradley / Malcolm Hughes / Keith Briffa / Tim Osborn email conversation about “Mike's Nature Trick” to “hide the decline” in proxy-derived calculated temperatures, which, by its inconsistency with measured temperature data, falsified their proxy methods (which, as Dr. David Legates explained in 2004, were already dubious).
+2. The Phil Jones / Michael Mann / Ray Bradley / Malcolm Hughes / Keith Briffa / Tim Osborn email conversation about “Mike's Nature Trick” to “hide the decline” in proxy-derived calculated temperatures, which, by their inconsistency with measured temperature data, falsified their proxy methods (which, as Dr. David Legates and then Prof. Richard Muller both explained in 2004, were already dubious).

-In this video, Berkeley professor Richard A. Muller, a longtime climate alarmist who now describes himself as a lukewarmist, did a very good job of explaining Michael Mann's “Nature trick” to “hide the decline” in proxy-derived calculated temperature:
+In this video, Prof. Muller, a longtime climate alarmist who now describes himself as a lukewarmist, did a very good job of explaining Michael Mann's “Nature trick” to “hide the decline” in proxy-derived calculated temperature:

 In this very enlightening video, Canadian mathematician and statistician Steve McIntyre explains the scandal in more depth.